 Products and Services – In addition to providing our members with information on valid threats and practical preparedness solutions, we also work hard to assist them in equipping themselves for preparedness against all types of natural and manmade disasters and emergency situations.
 TACDA provides access to preparedness supplies and products that will help enable our members to prepare physically, psychologically, and emotionally for natural and manmade disasters.
 Visit the The Survival Store for more information about the products and supplies available to you and your family.

 Local and National Resources – TACDA provides opportunities for our members to locate groups and organizations that share their interest and expertise related to disaster and emergency preparedness.
 Although TACDA does not directly endorse nor support these groups, we understand people want to get together with other like-minded people that share their same interests, concerns and beliefs – not only on the web, but face-to-face as well.
 For more information on local and national resources, visit our Resources and Links area.

 TACDA’s member base is currently comprised of individuals and families from all walks of life, all sharing the common goal of preparing themselves, their families, and their communities against natural and manmade disasters.

 TACDA is supported, in part, by the annual contributions of our members.
-TACDA Memberships are now FREE FOR LIFE, and available to any and all who wish to join.
+TACDA Memberships are currently FREE, and available to any and all who wish to join.
 Donations are always appreciated and fully tax deductible.
 For more information, we invite you to visit the TACDA Membership page, and we thank you for supporting TACDA.